Search over 1,400 topics on CostHelper.com

 • The two basic expenses for Medicare Part D are the monthly premium and the cost of buying prescription medications under each plan.
 The specific drugs covered vary from one plan to another, or even from year to year under the same plan, which means premium costs will vary depending on which drugs are covered.

-• The average monthly premium for a Medicare Part D Prescription Drug Plan in 2012 is $30, or $360 a year, according to the Centers for Medicare and Medicaid.
-However, 2012 premiums can cost zero to $131.80 a month and not all plans are offered in all areas.
-The Kaiser Family Foundation charts the number of prescription drug plans offered in each state, including the low, high and average premiums.
+• The average monthly premium for a Medicare Part D Prescription Drug Plan in 2014 is $31, or $372 a year, according to the Department of Health and Human Services[1] .
+However, premiums can cost zero to more than $100 a month and not all plans are offered in all areas.
+The Kaiser Family Foundation provides an overview of the 2014 Medicare Part D plans[2] .

-• Each year the government sets the minimum coverage an insurance company is allowed to offer.
-The 2012 standard benefit includes a $320 deductible, an initial coverage limit of $2,930 and an out-of-pocket threshold of $4,700; the gap between the initial coverage limit and the out-of-pocket threshold is known as the "doughnut hole."
-The person covered pays the first $320 of drug costs; after this deductible is met the plan pays 75% of the costs up to the initial coverage limit of $2,930.
-The individual is now in the "doughnut hole" and must pay 50% of the cost of brand-name drugs and 86% for generic drugs until the total value exceeds the out-of-pocket threshold of $4,700.
-Anything above that amount is considered catastrophic coverage, and the individual pays whichever is higher, either $2.60 -$6.50 per prescription or 5% of the total prescription cost.
+• Each year the government sets the minimum coverage an insurance company is allowed to offer; in 2014 this is a maximum $310 deductible, an initial coverage limit of $2,850 and an out-of-pocket threshold of $4,550.
+The individual pays up to the deductible amount; the Part D plan pays 75% of costs up to the initial coverage limit.
+The gap between the initial coverage limit and the out-of-pocket threshold is known as the "doughnut hole."
+Once this gap has been reached, brand-name drugs are discounted 50% by the manufacturer, the Part D plan pays 2.5% and the person pays the remaining 47.5%.
+For generic drugs, the Part D plans pay 28% of the cost and the individual pays 72%, until the total amount spent on prescriptions exceeds the out-of-pocket threshold.
+Anything above that amount is considered catastrophic coverage, and the individual pays 5% of the total prescription cost.
 All Medicare prescription drug coverage must be at least as good as this minimum standard.
-Some policies lower or eliminate the deductible; others reduce or eliminate the "doughnut hole" coverage gap.
+Some policies may lower or eliminate the deductible; others might reduce or eliminate the "doughnut hole" coverage gap.

 What should be included: